boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 Backends, Processing and Distributions
 **************************************

-In BOLTS the backend independent data and metadata is separated from the backend specific data.
+In BOLTS the general, backend independent data and metadata is separated from the backend specific data for e.g. a particular CAD system.
 The former is held in blt-file_, the latter in database_ directories.

 .. _backend: